vladkosinov/karma-chai-as-promised/README.md

 }
 ```

-Keep in mind that, since Karma loads its frameworks in reverse and `chai-as-promised'` depends on `chai`, you should declare it accordingly as done above.
+Keep in mind that, since Karma loads its frameworks in reverse and `chai-as-promised` depends on `chai`, you should declare it accordingly as done above.

 License
 ----